ricouard/ricouard2025_bay_of_biscay/README.md

 * `saved_plots` contains two types of plots produced at validation stage of the analysis: (i) heatmaps of skill assessment by species (or fleet) and variables for all models and metrics, and (ii) radar plots of aggregated quality indices by species (or fleet) for all models.

-In this github repository, you will find all the scripts and some basic input data necessary to reproduce the analysis.
-Consequently, the whole results can be obtained by re-running the process following the instructions but most outputs are not provided directly.
-However, a copy of our executed project, containing all processed data with all the results associated to this project (including those figuring in the paper) can be downloaded on the associated [SEANOE repository]().

-## Technical requirements

-* The following R packages are used in the project and should be installed before running the analyses: `cubelyr`, `dplyr`, `FLCore`, `FLXSA`, `here`, `lattice`, `iterators`, `tidyr`, `tidyverse`

-* ISIS-Fish software is necessary to run validation simulations on a local computer.
-The software can be downloaded [here](https://forge.codelutin.com/projects/isis-fish/files) and complete documentation is available on the [official ISIS-Fish website](https://isis-fish.org/v4/index.html).

-* Access to Datarmor supercomputer to run the simulation plan is subject to authorisation from Ifremer's *Pôle de calcul et de données marines* (PCDM).
-Please contact: <pcdm@ifremer.fr> to get more information on access rights.

 ## Calibration details